PhilippSpitzer/LLM-Explanations-for-Radiology/README.md

   - `LLMs_in_Medicine.qsf`: Qualtrics survey file.

 ## Usage
-To set up the required environment:
+We run the code using Python 3.11.11 (tested on macOS Sequoia 15.5).
+Package versions are specified in the included `yml` file.
+To set up the required environment (Setup: approx. 10 minutes, Running the notebook: approx. 5 minutes):

 1. Install conda or miniconda if not already installed
 2. Clone this repository